tensortrade-org/tensortrade/CONTRIBUTING.md

 4) Write tests.
 Your code should have full unit test coverage.
 If you want to see your PR merged promptly, this is crucial.

 5) Run our test suite locally.
-It's easy: from the EuphoricRL folder, simply run: `py.test tests/`.
+It's easy: from the RLTrader folder, simply run: `py.test tests/`.

    - You will need to install the test requirements as well: `pip install -e .[tests]`.